Family Fun on the River Thames

 - Kris Cruisers - 15 cruisers ranging in size from 29ft-48ft, 2-10 berth motor cruiser

 - Myrivercruising - River Thames Day Cruises and Boating Holidays

-If you’re feeling lazy join one of the popular cruises, ideal for families, along different sections of the River Thames offered by:
+If you’re feeling lazy join one of the popular cruises on all-weather boats, ideal for families, along different sections of the River Thames offered by: